 The Thomas Bird story started in the 1800s, and the last few years have seen some exciting changes.
-Thomas Bird's Adam Bugla talks about what's behind the brand.
+Let's look at what's behind the brand.

 The team behind Thomas Bird have worked behind the scenes for some big shoe brands over the years.
 This included traditional British brands based nearby in Northampton, and designer labels manufacturing in Italy.
 Some of these relationships with factories in Italy went back over 40 years.